AlexanderDhoore/px-maze-generation/README.md

 ## Timing & reliability

 * The server broadcasts to all clients.
 If your client is **too slow**, you may **miss** a snapshot.
-Just process the next one.
 * You can **reconnect** at any time.
 You’ll start receiving the latest state immediately.
-* Multiple clients per team are OK (e.g., one for planning, one for telemetry).
+* Multiple clients per team are OK (for example: one for planning, one for telemetry).

 ## Typical workflow

-1. Load the static `maze.txt` to build your maze graph (walls, S/E, geometry).
+1. Load the static `maze.txt` to build your maze graph (walls, start, end).
-2. Subscribe to the TCP stream and, on each snapshot, **overlay** the dynamic entities (`F`, `G`).
+2. Subscribe to the TCP stream and receive the dynamic entities (`F`, `G`).
-3. Plan/rank routes that maximize fruit collection while avoiding ghosts and still reach `E` fastest.
+3. Plan routes that maximize fruit collection while avoiding ghosts and still reach `E` fastest.
 4. Send waypoints/commands to your robot according to your own architecture.

 **Happy path-finding!**